luapower/fs/fs.md

 ### `fs.pipe() -> rf, wf`

 Create an anonymous (unnamed) pipe.
 Return two files corresponding to the read and write ends of the pipe.
-These files can be used to redirect stdin, stdout and stderr in [proc].exec().

 ### `fs.pipe({path=,<opt>=} | path[,options]) -> pf`